kommitters/soroban.ex/README.md

 **Parameters**

-- `wasm_id`: Binary identification of the installed contract to deploy.
+- `wasm_id`: Binary identification of the uploaded contract to deploy.
 - `secret_key`: Secret key of the function invoker responsible for signing the transaction.

 ```elixir